caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ## What's Toptal?

 For starters, Toptal is a remote work marketplace which claims to accept only 3% of the applicants.
 As such, the work quality and rates are much, much higher than other non-vetting platforms like Upwork, Freelancer, Freeeup, you name it.
-Toptal connects you with client all over the world in engagements that can be full-time, part-time or hourly.
+Toptal connects you with clients all over the world in engagements that can be full-time, part-time or hourly.
 Most of the jobs are likely to be long term.
 Once you get into the marketplace, you'll probably find your first job in 3 or 4 weeks, given you put good time into polishing your profile.

 ## Why Toptal?

 I've gone through tough interviews in most of these top remote platforms.
-All of them claiming to filter out the vast majority of applicants.
+All of them claim to filter out the vast majority of applicants.
 However, even after taking jobs at some of these marketplaces, I can honestly say Toptal has been the best of them.
 The fact that you can set your own rate and your weekly availability makes it very flexible for a digital nomad like me.
 They filter out companies with a rigorous process too, so you're almost guaranteed to work with awesome teams.
 The cash is top; you get much more than what yo

 ## How to prepare

 This guide contains practical tips to ace every step of the interview.
 First, I dive deep into the English test.
 This step of the process filters out ~76% of the applicants so it's critical to make it through.
 Then I go into the most daunting phase: the coding interviews.
 I cover everything from what to expect to preparation tips.
 You'll also be able to practice with a handful of exercises and understand the solutions right there.
 Finally, I talk about the Test Project, which is the last step of the screening.
 I'll go through a dummy exercise for full stack web and develop a strategy to deliver a job-winning project in the frontend and backend.

 Remember Toptal is not the only option you have.
-Once you go through all the preparation, you'll be ready to tackle on similar interviews in several other top-remote marketplaces.
+Once you go through all the preparation, you'll be ready to tackle similar interviews in several other top-remote marketplaces.
 Big tech companies (Facebook, Amazon, Google) will also ask you to be good at english speaking and algorithms.
 Please keep that in mind, you're not preparing for just one interview, you're investing hard on your future as a developer.

 # English Interview

 This section will help you hone your speaking skills and prepare for the interview.
-Its mostly directed for those who are already familiar with the language, who con understand and decently speak English at an intermediate level.
+It's mostly directed for those who are already familiar with the language, who can understand and decently speak English at an intermediate level.
 It will help you hone your speaking skills and prepare for the interview.
 If you think you're still new to English I recommend taking professional lessons or finding expert language advice online before taking your chance at Toptal.

 ## What

 The english interview is the first phase of the screening process and will assess how well you communicate in speaking English.
 Toptal calls this the "Language and Personality" test.
 I've witnessed several of this interviews myself and can confidently say the interviewers are very strict with grammatics and your ability to communicate well formed thoughts.
 It's not so much about fluency as it is about conveying thoughts in a good way.

-As for the personality test goes, I haven't seen candidates being rejected for this reason.
+As for the personality test, I haven't seen candidates being rejected for this reason.
 Based on the description on their website, though, they say they assess "personality traits and look for candidates who are passionate and fully engaged in their work".
 Keep that in mind but remember the most important part of this interview is how well you can communicate in English.

 If you fail this interview you'll probably be put on hold for 3-6 months, depending on how good or bad you do.
 Don't miss your shot and prepare.